Tamarajsouth/burger/README.md

 * The app stores every burger in a database, whether devoured or not.

-## App Setup
+## Utilities Used
-1. Github Repo called `burger`
-2. make a package.json file by running `npm init`
+1. Node.js
+2. Express
-3. install Express npm package `npm i express`
+3. Express Handlebars npm package
-4. create a `server.js` file
-5. install Handlebars npm package `npm i express-handlebars`
-6. install MySQL npm package `npm i mysql`
+6. MySQL npm package
-7. require express npm package inside server.js file

 ## Directory Structure